 The temperature of the water does not matter, but the soap does.
 It alters the denseness of the water and helps to avoid the brief moment the wasps have to flap their wings rapidly enough to prevent sinking into a watery grave.

-If you sit patiently and quietly and watch any yellow jackets that escape you baited trap, you should be able to see them fly back to the nest and use another method from this list to destroy their nest and kill the rest of the colony as well.
+If you sit patiently and quietly and watch any yellow jackets that escape your baited trap, you should be able to see them fly back to the nest and use another method from this list to destroy their nest and get rid of the rest of the colony as well.